1. The cut-in voltage decreases as the temperature increases. The diode conducts at smaller voltage at large temperature.

 1.2 Effect of Temperature on Forward Voltage Drop

 Most of the times, the drop across the diode is assumed constant.
-But in few situations, it is necessary to consider the effect of temperature on forward voltage drop.
+But

 It is seen that cut-in voltage decreases as temperature increases.